Zeid bin Ra'ad: United Nations High Commissioner for Human Rights

+In July 2016, Iran executed several Sunni and Kurdish prisoners.
+Among the prisoners was Hassan Afshar, hanged for allegedly raping another teenage boy when he was 17.
+Afshar said the relationship was consensual.
+Zeid strongly criticized the execution of Afshar, calling the death sentence against juveniles particularly abhorrent."

 In August 2016, Zeid decried the post-coup purges in Turkey.
 Zeid said that while he opposed the 2016 Turkish coup d'état attempt, the wide-ranging purges showed a "thirst for revenge" that was alarming.

 On 17 August 2016, Zeid expressed deep regret at the failure of UN Human Rights Office to gain access to Kashmir, despite allegations of state sponsorship of violence and the almost daily reports of violence in the region.